BlessedSleepSeeker/AsecriptHub/Scripts README/BatchExportREADME.md

 ### Input Validation

 Did you made a mistake ?
-After filling in all the parameters, you must answer yes to a prompt to validate and start the generation.
+After filling in all the parameters, you must answer yes to a prompt to validate and start the exports.

 ![RecapValidation](../images/batchexport_recap.png)